morrowc/picam/README.md

 Logitech QuickCam Pro is 800 x 600, the camera software used, however, is not limited to the QuickCam Pro.

+To enable the oled screen, enable I2C in raspi-config.

 # Dependencies

 Software to install includes: